We look at the world once, in childhood. The rest is memory.

 Schedule

 The Field School is a drop-off program.
-It runs 35 hours per week, Monday through Friday, except for the Early Years program, which is 20 hours per week in summer and full-time in the fall.
+It runs 35 hours per week, Monday through Friday.
 Children bring their own meals or parents can purchase a boxed lunch.

-In summer, the program begins at 2pm and ends at 9pm, except for Early Years, which runs from 5pm to 9pm.
+In summer, the program begins at 2pm and ends at 9pm.
 This schedule aligns with the rhythms of the season in the Mediterranean: avoiding the heat of the day, operating while cultural sites are open, offering childcare during working hours for many families, and wrapping up as public gatherings are getting started.
 Families usually stay out late, sleep late, swim, have a large lunch, and then rest in the morning and midday.

 In the fall, the program begins at 10am and ends at 5pm.